Skip to main content

 4. Review each of Blueprint's proposed Case Types and their descriptions, then click Next.

-5. In the Workflow Details section, next to Select the Case Type to define the workflow details, confirm that Home Loan application is selected.
+5. In the Workflow Details section, next to Define workflow details for, confirm that Home Loan application is selected.

 6. Click the Case Lifecycle tab to review Blueprint's proposed Case Lifecycle for the Home Loan Application.

-Tip: Blueprint's Case Lifecycle now accommodates both Primary and Alternate Stages.
-Both Stages and Steps can be added to the Case Lifecycle.
+Tip: Both Stages and Steps can be added to the Case Lifecycle.
+To add a new Primary or Alternate Stage, click the Add Stage icon to the right of the end Stage.
 Stages and Steps can be dragged to reorder them in the Case Lifecycle.
 Use the Notes feature to add additional context for each Step as needed.

 Blueprint Data Model